Aggrey Burke: Early career

-Psychiatry in the UK
+Psychiatry and mental health in the UK

 In 1976, having returned to the UK to complete his psychotherapy and psychiatry training as a research fellow in the Department of Psychiatry at the University of Birmingham, he wrote a series of papers on attempted suicide in immigrant Irish, West Indian and Asian people in Birmingham, comparing the rates to the local population and to that in the countries of origin of these groups.
 Subsequently, he presented his findings at the 6th World Congress of Social Psychiatry.
 In 1977, he was appointed senior lecturer in psychiatry at St George's Medical School in Tooting, London.
 He later became the first black British person to be appointed by the NHS as a consultant psychiatrist.
 In 1985, he was noted to be Britain's only "leading" black psychiatrist.
 By 1988, there were two Caribbean psychiatrists in the NHS.
 He is a Fellow of the Royal College of Psychiatrists.

 Burke's work has included writing on changing attitudes towards black people and mental health, research on the role of racial discrimination in psychiatric disorders, and how racism can lead to mental illness.
 At an oral history seminar in 1981, organised by Lambeth Community Relations Council, Burke stated: "If you are black, and working class, there are much greater chances of being compulsorily admitted to hospital under a section of the Mental Health Act, going to a special hospital and sometimes being repatriated."
 In April of that year, following the Brixton riots, he co-founded "The Ethnic Study Group", which dismissed diagnoses of "Balham psychosis, New Cross psychosis, West Indian psychosis and Migration psychosis".